-That’s it, file will be opened or saved with selected encoding
+That’s it, the file will be opened or saved with the selected encoding

-What is short code to change encoding in VSCODE?
-Alternatively, you can change the encoding with single file for below command CTRL+SHIFT+P command and type encoding and select Reopen or save with encoding option
+What is the shortcode to change the encoding in VSCODE?
+Alternatively, you can change the encoding with a single file for the below command CTRL+SHIFT+P command and type encoding and select Reopen or save with encoding option

 Set Encoding globally in Visual Studio Code